kevinfAAA/kevs-project-portfolio-2/README.md

 #### Winners Section
 A Giphy informing the user they won.

+#### Pick a new Quiz
+The "PICK A NEW QUIZ" button re-directs the user to the landing page.

 #### Footer
 The footer contains links to the following social media websites:
 1. Facebook